IU-PR/Capstone_project/content/docs/Groups/Bookinng.md

 - **Yaroslav Kivaev** is responsible for DevOps, helping with Docker, k8s, etc., designing architecture of the backend, managing team communication, helping with writing code for frontend and backend.
-- **Koshmanova Ekaterina** is responsible for designing all interfaces, creating diagrams and flowcharts for reports, making sure that design of our application is consistent with the style of Innopolis University, creating an SVG image of the map from the PDF drawing, which then will be used by Anton
+- **Ekaterina Koshmanova** is responsible for designing all interfaces, creating diagrams and flowcharts for reports, making sure that design of our application is consistent with the style of Innopolis University, creating an SVG image of the map from the PDF drawing, which then will be used by Anton